Ricotta Scones with Rhubarb-Orange Compote

 - In a small saucepan, combine the sugar, cornstarch and orange juice until smooth.
 Stir in rhubarb and orange.
 Bring to a boil; cook and stir until thickened and rhubarb is tender.
 Remove from the heat; cool.

 - In a large bowl, combine the flour, sugar, baking powder, salt and baking soda.
 Cut in butter until mixture resembles coarse crumbs.
-Combine the egg, cream, cheese and orange peel; stir into crumb mixture just until moistened.
+Combine the egg, cream, cheese and orange zest; stir into crumb mixture just until moistened.
 Turn onto a floured surface; knead 10 times.

 - Divide dough in half; pat each into a 7-in. circle.
 Cut each into six wedges.
 Separate wedges and place on a greased baking sheet.
 Brush with cream; sprinkle with sugar and cinnamon.
 Bake at 375° for 15-20 minutes or until golden brown.
 Remove to a wire rack.
 Serve warm with compote.
-Yield: 1 dozen (3/4 cup compote).